 DiffusionBlocks: Block-wise Neural Network Training via Diffusion Interpretation

-A residual network is secretly a diffusion model.
+A residual network is already a diffusion model in disguise.

 Residual connections are, mathematically, the steps of a diffusion model's denoising process.
-Build a small tower of ideas and the whole paper falls out, at a fraction of the training memory.
+A few ideas turn that into the complete method, at a fraction of the training memory.

-Here is a fact that has quietly shaped the last decade of AI: to train a network with backpropagation, you have to remember everything.
+The last decade of AI has been shaped by one constraint: to train a network with backpropagation, you have to remember everything.
 Every layer's output, every intermediate activation, all of it kept alive in memory from the forward pass so the backward pass can use it to compute gradients.
 Train a 100-layer model and you pay for 100 layers' worth of activations at once.
-Memory grows linearly with depth, and that wall, not arithmetic and not data, is often what decides how big a model you can fit on your GPU.
+Memory grows linearly with depth, and that wall, not arithmetic and not data, often sets the largest model you can fit on your GPU.

 People have tried to dodge this for years by chopping the network into pieces and training each piece on its own.
 If you only ever hold one piece in memory, depth stops being a memory problem.
-The trouble is that nobody could make it work well.
-The pieces never knew what the other pieces were doing, so the field made up local objectives, little stand-in goals for each block, and those stand-ins were always a bit arbitrary, and the resulting networks always came out worse than just biting the bullet and training end-to-end.
+But nobody could make it work well.
+Each piece was trained without information about what the other pieces computed, so researchers made up local objectives, little stand-in goals for each block, and those stand-ins were always a bit arbitrary, and the resulting networks always came out worse than just accepting the cost of training end-to-end.
 Block-wise training has been one of those ideas that's obviously a good idea and stubbornly refuses to pay off.

-To see why, we have to build up a small tower of ideas: what a diffusion model actually is, what the "score" is and why a denoiser secretly computes it, how generation is really just an ODE you solve with Euler's method, and why a residual layer is the same shape as one Euler step.
-None of these pieces is hard on its own.
-Stacked up, they explain the whole paper.
+The method rests on four ideas: what a diffusion model actually is, what the "score" is and why a denoiser computes it, how generation is an ODE you solve with Euler's method, and why a residual layer is the same shape as one Euler step.
+Each is straightforward alone; together they explain the method.

 The data lives on a thin sheet

-Start with a picture I want you to keep in your head for the rest of this post.
-Imagine all the "real" things a model could produce, every photograph of a face, say, as points in an enormous space.
+The rest of this post runs on one picture.
+All the "real" things a model could produce, every photograph of a face, say, can be placed as points in an enormous space.
 A modest image has hundreds of thousands of pixels, so each image is a point in a space of hundreds of thousands of dimensions.
 The crucial intuition is that real images occupy almost none of it.
 Scramble the pixels randomly and you get static, essentially never a face.
 The faces sit on a thin, crumpled, lower-dimensional sheet, the data manifold (a manifold just means a lower-dimensional surface that looks like ordinary flat space up close, even though it curves and folds when you stand back), floating in a vast emptiness.

 Generation is the problem of landing on that sheet.
 You start somewhere random in the void and you need a way to walk back onto the manifold.
 Diffusion models learn that walk by first studying its reverse: how the sheet dissolves into the void when you add noise.

 The noising is as simple as it sounds.
-Take a clean point y\mathbf{y} and add Gaussian noise of standard deviation σ\sigma:
+Take a clean point and add Gaussian noise of standard deviation :

-That's the whole forward process in the variance-exploding (VE) convention this paper uses (the one Karras and collaborators settled on in their EDM paper).
-The name is worth unpacking, because it flags a convention you have to keep straight.
-Notice the signal y\mathbf{y} is never touched.
+That is the entire forward process in the variance-exploding (VE) convention this paper uses (the one Karras and collaborators settled on in their EDM paper).
+The name deserves unpacking, because it flags a convention you have to keep straight.
+The signal is never touched.
 It isn't shrunk or rescaled, it just sits there while a bigger and bigger cloud of noise is piled on top.
-The variance of the noise is what explodes as σ\sigma grows.
-(The other popular convention, the one from the original DDPM line of work, instead shrinks the signal by α\sqrt{\alpha} as it adds noise, keeping the total variance pinned near one.
+The variance of the noise is what explodes as grows.
+(The other popular convention, the one from the original DDPM (denoising diffusion probabilistic models) line of work, instead shrinks the signal by as it adds noise, keeping the total variance pinned near one.
 Same family of ideas, different bookkeeping.
-The VE choice matters here because it's what keeps the algebra clean later, when we discover the residual connection hiding inside.)
+The VE choice matters here because it's what keeps the algebra tractable later, when the residual connection emerges from the Euler step.)

-So σ\sigma is really a clock.
-At σ0\sigma \approx 0 you have clean data; crank σ\sigma up and structure washes out until you're left with a featureless Gaussian blob, pure noise, the same blob no matter what image you started from.
-That blob is where every diffusion model begins generation, and the manifold is where it has to end up.
+So is the single dial from clean data to pure noise.
+At you have clean data; crank up and structure washes out until you're left with a featureless Gaussian blob, pure noise, the same blob no matter what image you started from.
+Every diffusion model begins generation from that blob, and has to end up on the manifold.

 Drag the slider and watch a spiral, our stand-in for "structured data," come apart:

-The spiral is gone by the time σ\sigma is large, and that's the point.
+The spiral is gone by the time is large, by design.
 The forward direction destroys information; it's easy and requires no learning at all.
 All the intelligence lives in running it backward.
+The sheet matters later in the method: at every noise level, denoising pulls points back toward the same low-dimensional sheet, so a block responsible for only its own band of noise still inherits a consistent global target, and that shared manifold keeps independently trained blocks compatible.

-The score: a compass that points toward data
+The score: a vector field pointing toward data

 To walk back toward the manifold, you'd love to have, at every point in the space, an arrow telling you which way the data is.
 That arrow exists, and it has a name.

 Second, the score behaves exactly the way intuition demands as you change the noise level.
-At small σ\sigma the density is sharp, concentrated tightly around the data, so the compass snaps decisively toward the nearest clump.
-At large σ\sigma everything has blurred together into one broad hill, and the compass just points gently toward the global center of mass.
-Play with σ\sigma and watch the field stiffen and relax:
+At small the density is sharp, concentrated tightly around the data, so the field points sharply toward the nearest clump.
+At large everything has blurred together into one broad hill, and the field points gently toward the global center of mass.
+Play with and watch the field stiffen and relax:

-If you had this vector field, generation would be easy: drop a particle in the noise and let the compass guide it home.
+If you had this vector field, generation would be easy: drop a particle in the noise and follow the score field down to the data.
 So the entire game reduces to estimating the score.
 Which sounds hard, until you realize you already know how to do it, under a different name.

 Tweedie's formula: a denoiser is a score estimator

-Suppose I hand you a noisy point zσ\mathbf{z}_\sigma and ask for your single best guess of the clean y\mathbf{y} it came from.
-"Best" in the least-squares sense means you should return the average of every clean point that could plausibly have been noised into this zσ\mathbf{z}_\sigma, the conditional mean E[yzσ]\mathbb{E}[\mathbf{y}\mid\mathbf{z}_\sigma].
-Call that best guess D(zσ,σ)D(\mathbf{z}_\sigma,\sigma); it's a denoiser.
+Suppose I hand you a noisy point and ask for your single best guess of the clean it came from.
+"Best" in the least-squares sense means you should return the average of every clean point that could plausibly have been noised into this , the conditional mean .
+Call that best guess ; it's a denoiser.

-Read it slowly.
-The left side is the score, the abstract, normalizer-free compass we said was the whole game.
+The left side is the score, the abstract, normalizer-free score that is the core of the method.
 The right side is "your best guess of the clean image, minus where you currently are."
-Of course that difference points from your noisy point toward the clean data; dividing by σ2\sigma^2 just sets the length.
+Of course that difference points from your noisy point toward the clean data; dividing by sets the length.
 The direction of increasing plausibility is the direction from noisy toward denoised.
 Estimating the score and denoising an image are literally the same task.

-That posterior mean E[yz]\mathbb{E}[\mathbf{y}\mid\mathbf{z}] is exactly the best-guess denoiser DD, so you've recovered eq (2) with nothing fancier than the chain rule.
-The Gaussian is what makes the clean (yz)/σ2(\mathbf{y}-\mathbf{z})/\sigma^2 factor fall out; other noise families have their own Tweedie identity, but they lose this exact form.
+That posterior mean is exactly the best-guess denoiser , so you've recovered eq (2) with nothing fancier than the chain rule.
+The Gaussian produces the clean factor; other noise families have their own Tweedie identity, but they lose this exact form.

 And this matters, because one of these tasks is hard to set up and one is trivial.
 You cannot directly supervise "the score," since you don't have ground-truth arrows.
 But you can absolutely supervise a denoiser: take clean data, add noise yourself (so you know the answer), and train a network to undo it.
 That's a plain regression problem:

 Show the network a noised sample, ask it to predict the clean original, penalize the squared error.
-The weight w(σ)w(\sigma) just balances how much each noise level counts so no single σ\sigma dominates the gradient.
-Train this and, by eq (2), you've trained a score estimator for free.
+The weight balances how much each noise level counts so no single dominates the gradient.
+Train this and, by eq (2), you've trained a score estimator at the same time.

 Generation is an ODE you solve with Euler's method

-We have a compass.
-Now we need to actually walk.
+We have the score field.
+Now we need to integrate along it.

-An ODE like this is just a rule that says "at this position and this noise level, here is the velocity."
+An ODE like this is a rule that says "at this position and this noise level, here is the velocity."
 A vector field.
-To generate, you start at the top, a sample of pure noise at σmax\sigma_{\max}, and integrate this velocity downward as σ\sigma shrinks toward zero, and you land on the manifold.
-(The deterministic ODE and the random SDE share the same marginal distributions at every σ\sigma.
-That means if you ran either process many times and looked at the cloud of points at a given σ\sigma, you'd see the identical distribution, even though any single deterministic run traces a different path than any single random one.)
+To generate, you start at the top, a sample of pure noise at , and integrate this velocity downward as shrinks toward zero, and you land on the manifold.
+(The deterministic ODE and the random SDE share the same marginal distributions at every .
+That means if you ran either process many times and looked at the cloud of points at a given , you'd see the identical distribution, even though any single deterministic run traces a different path than any single random one.)

 Now substitute Tweedie's formula (2) into the ODE (4) to get rid of the abstract score and put our trainable denoiser front and center:

-One thing worth pinning down: Euler is a first-order method.
-Its error per step shrinks like Δσ2\Delta\sigma^2, and the accumulated error over the whole trajectory like Δσ\Delta\sigma.
-Take coarser steps and you cut corners; take more steps and you track the true curve better.
-(This is exactly why fancier samplers add a second-order correction.)
-Remember that: more steps, better approximation.
-It comes back later.
+Euler is a first-order method.
+Its error per step shrinks like , and the accumulated error over the full trajectory like .
+Take coarser steps and you track the curve less accurately; take more steps and you track it better, which is exactly why fancier samplers add a second-order correction.
+That trade, more steps for a better approximation, also governs how many Euler steps each block takes.

-Here's the whole reverse process running.
+Here is the reverse process running.
 Pure noise at the top, thirty-two Euler steps down the probability-flow ODE, and the particles settle onto the data:

-Watch the arrows over a full run, because they answer a question you might be sitting on: why does a particle keep changing direction on the way down?
-It falls straight out of the velocity, (zD)/σ(\mathbf{z}-D)/\sigma, and the fact that the denoiser DD is itself a function of σ\sigma.
+The arrows over a full run answer a question you might be sitting on: why does a particle keep changing direction on the way down?
+It falls straight out of the velocity, , and the fact that the denoiser is itself a function of .

-At high σ\sigma the denoiser is hedging.
-With that much noise on its input, DD genuinely can't tell which data point you came from, so its best guess is close to the average of all of them: one blurry blob sitting at the center of the data.
+At high the denoiser's guess is broad.
+With that much noise on its input, cannot distinguish which data point you came from, so its best guess is close to the average of all of them: one blurry blob sitting at the center of the data.
 Every particle, wherever it starts, gets pulled toward that same place, so early in the run the field is smooth and slow and barely varies from point to point.
 The big decisions haven't been made yet.

-As σ\sigma shrinks, DD sharpens.
-Now the noise is small enough that the nearest data point dominates the guess, so DD stops reporting the global average and starts reporting which mode you actually belong to.
+As shrinks, sharpens.
+Now the noise is small enough that the nearest data point dominates the guess, so no longer outputs the global average and instead outputs which mode you actually belong to.
 The field reorganizes from "everything flows to the center" into "each region flows to its own data point," with sharp ridges along the borders between basins.
-A particle that was drifting toward the middle commits to a specific cluster.
+A particle that was drifting toward the middle is now pulled toward a specific cluster.
 That is the direction change you see.
-It isn't randomness; it's the denoiser changing its mind as the falling noise level lets it resolve finer structure.
+It isn't randomness; it's the denoiser's output shifting as the falling noise level lets it resolve finer structure.

-The compact way to say all of it: pσp_\sigma is the data distribution blurred by a Gaussian of width σ\sigma, and the score can only "see" structure coarser than σ\sigma.
-Large σ\sigma blurs everything into a single hill, so the field is coarse and smooth.
-Small σ\sigma resolves the individual data points, so the field grows sharp features right where they sit.
+The compact way to say all of it: is the data distribution blurred by a Gaussian of width , and the score reflects only structure coarser than .
+Large blurs everything into a single hill, so the field is coarse and smooth.
+Small resolves the individual data points, so the field grows sharp features right where they sit.
 This is why diffusion paints coarse-to-fine: the layout first, the detail last.
-It's also a preview of the partitioning section, where the middle noise levels, the ones busy reorganizing the field from "one center" into "specific modes," turn out to be where the real work happens.
+It also explains why the middle noise levels, the ones reorganizing the field from "one center" into "specific modes," carry most of the work.

 Every one of those steps is a single application of (5): state, plus a correction toward the denoiser's guess.
-That shape, state + correction, is about to show up somewhere familiar.
+That shape, state + correction, is exactly the form of a residual block.

 A residual block is one Euler step